 This gene encodes a 105 kD protein which can undergo cotranslational processing by the 26S proteasome to produce a 50 kD protein.
 The 105 kD protein is a Rel protein-specific transcription inhibitor and the 50 kD protein is a DNA binding subunit of the NF-kappa-B (NFKB) protein complex.
 NFKB is a transcription regulator that is activated by various intra- and extra-cellular stimuli such as cytokines, oxidant-free radicals, ultraviolet irradiation, and bacterial or viral products.
 Activated NFKB translocates into the nucleus and stimulates the expression of genes involved in a wide variety of biological functions.
 Inappropriate activation of NFKB has been associated with a number of inflammatory diseases while persistent inhibition of NFKB leads to inappropriate immune cell development or delayed cell growth.
-Alternative splicing results in multiple transcript variants encoding different isoforms, at least one of which is proteolytically processed. [provided by RefSeq, Feb 2016]
+NFKB is a critical regulator of the immediate-early response to viral infection.
+Alternative splicing results in multiple transcript variants encoding different isoforms, at least one of which is proteolytically processed. [provided by RefSeq, Aug 2020]

 GeneCards Summary for NFKB1 Gene

 NFKB1 (Nuclear Factor Kappa B Subunit 1) is a Protein Coding gene.
 Diseases associated with NFKB1 include Immunodeficiency, Common Variable, 12 and Common Variable Immunodeficiency.
-Among its related pathways are GDNF-Family Ligands and Receptor Interactions and Apoptosis Modulation and Signaling.
+Among its related pathways are Immune response IL-23 signaling pathway and Toll-Like receptor Signaling Pathways.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
 An important paralog of this gene is NFKB2.

 UniProtKB/Swiss-Prot Summary for NFKB1 Gene